psycodeliccircus/BalleBot/README.md

 # Balle Bot

-Discord bot for the Rafaella Ballerini server.
+Discord bot for the Ballerini server.

 ## Table of contents